-The application process opens early 2018.
-Completion and occupancy is currently planned for Spring 2018.
+The application process opens 120 days before occupancy with management company, Carteret Management.
+Completion and occupancy is planned for late 2018.

 New Beginnings and Blue Sky hosted a groundbreaking ceremony June 30 for Woodwinds.
 Local, county and state government officials, including Congressman Ross’ office, attended this ceremony.
 The Mayor of Clermont, Gail Ash, gave the opening comments.

 “I am thrilled New Beginnings was able to keep a timely permitting process and will soon break ground on constructing this much-needed housing for our disadvantaged and low-income neighbors who might not have a place to live or stay otherwise,” said Congressman Ross.